 Some examples of equity-centered community engaged teaching can be found by examining the Civic and Community Enagement (CCE) courses led, by Equity Center faculty, spearheaded by Bonnie Gordon with support from Ellen Blackmon and Rose Cole.
 Starting in 2016 and still going strong, these courses focus on engaging in the community in ways that are both impactful and meaningful.
-CCE courses strive tp maintain low enrollement numbers in an effort to facilitate relationship-building with community partners and, with few exceptions.
-Additionally, with few exceptionss the courses span two semesters, carrying the same cohort of students (and their community work) from the fall to spring.
+CCE courses strive to maintain low enrollment numbers in an effort to facilitate relationship-building with community partners.
+Additionally, with few exceptions, the courses span two semesters, carrying the same cohort of students (and their community work) from the fall to spring.

 Courses past and present include: